IvoryDuke/HillVacuum/MANUAL.md

 While enabled, the position of the rotation pivot can be changed by either pressing the directional keys or clicking with `Left mouse`.

 ### Left mouse + cursor drag
-Drags to the mouse cursor position, if the rotation pivot is clicked.
-Otherwise rotates the selected brushes around the pivot by the selected angle snap.
+Rotates the selected brushes around the pivot by the selected angle snap.

 ### Left/Right
 Rotates the selected brush in clockwise (`Right`) or counterclokwise (`Left`) direction by the set angle.